searke/TemplateTesting/README.md

     Map[testTestingAssertions["SemanticDate"][myAssertions]
 ```
-This is verbose.
+This is verbose and repetitive.
 The templateTesting package provides a function called
-**expandAllCombinations** to make this easy:
+**expandAllCombinations** which takes an enumarted list of examples and substitutes them into the assertion.

 ```Mathematica
     enumeratedVals =
 	{"DayOfWeek" ->